o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 {{< video src="/images/learning-guide/tutorials/entities-and-prefabs/detach-prefab.mp4" info="Detach a prefab instance." autoplay="true" loop="true" width="450" >}}

 {{< note >}}
-A prefab instance cannot be detached when it is in Focus Mode.
+A prefab instance cannot be detached when it is in Prefab Edit Mode.
 {{< /note >}}

 ## Duplicate an entity or a prefab instance